-John F. Kennedy Presidential Library and Museum. (www.jfklibrary.org) The JFK Library’s web site hosts a variety of related materials such as an essay on the “Space Race,” audio and text of important speeches President Kennedy gave on space exploration, and correspondence between President Kennedy and Vice President Lyndon Johnson discussing the status of the United States’ space program in 1961.
+John F. Kennedy Presidential Library and Museum. (www.jfklibrary.org) The JFK Library website hosts a variety of related materials such as an essay on the “Space Race,” audio and text of important speeches President Kennedy gave on space exploration, and correspondence between President Kennedy and Vice President Lyndon Johnson discussing the status of the United States’ space program in 1961.

-NASA. (http://www.nasa.gov/audience/foreducators/index.html) NASA’s web site provides a wide range of resources for educators on space exploration, the race to the Moon, and current NASA projects.
+NASA. (https://www.nasa.gov/audience/foreducators/index.html) NASA’s website provides a wide range of resources for educators on space exploration, the race to the Moon, and current NASA projects.

 JFK Challenge: Free iPad App. (https://www.jfklibrary.org/learn/about-jfk/interactives) The free JFK Challenge app for iPad brings American history to life for kids by turning them into astronauts and Peace Corps volunteers.
 Fly to the moon or help people around the world with this exciting offering from the JFK Library.